 Katara rolled her eyes since she had heard that same thing from Zuko many times and chose to remain silent.
-Why did it seem like they always forgot she was a Master Waterbender?
+Why did it seem like the men in her life always forgot she was a master waterbender?

 Jet pulled the wheat stalk from his mouth and let out a disapproving sigh.

-Katara stopped walking and gritted her teeth as her temper flared at the insults flung at Zuko.
+Katara stopped walking and gritted her teeth as her temper flared at both his first words and the insults flung at Zuko.

 Jet cocked an eyebrow at her.

-"Are you angry that what I said about the firebender is true?" he asked and smirked.
-"I don't know how you can stand being around him."
+"Are ya angry that what I said about the firebender is true?" he asked with a smirk before he gruffly added, "I don't know how you can stand being around him."

 The Freedom Fighter closed his mouth, the wheat stalk drooped as his teeth clenched, and he narrowed his eyes at her for a second before another smirk appeared on his thin lips.

-"You enjoyed spending time with me as well when we first met," he reminded her smoothly.
+"You enjoyed spending time with me too when we first met, gorgeous," he reminded her smoothly.
 "You even made me a hat."

 Katara flushed, but refused to let him win as she lifted her nose in the air.